Humayra98/Humayra98.github.io/README.md

 ### III.
 Create a static site.

-1. Choose a theme
+1. Choose a theme.
-    From the GitHub repository, go to Settings -> Pages -> Choose theme
+    From the GitHub repository, go to **Settings** -> **Pages** -> **Choose theme**
         ![Choose theme from GitHub](https://raw.githubusercontent.com/Humayra98/Humayra98.github.io/gh-pages/readme%20assets/choose%20theme.png)
     OR,
-    Add a configuration file _config.yml with the following line: remote_theme: username/repositoryname where repositoryname is the name of the repository for the chosen theme and username is the name of the owner of that repository.
+    Add a configuration file **\_config.yml** with the following line: remote_theme: username/repositoryname where repositoryname is the name of the repository for the chosen theme and username is the name of the owner of that repository.

 2. Add front matter `layout: <name of the html file for the theme>` to the Markdown resume.

-3. Customize theme
+3. Customize theme.
     i.
 Copy the theme layout html from its original repository.
-    ii. add it to your project repository. iii.
+    ii.
+Add it to your project repository. iii.
 Modify html or add styling as necessary.

 4. To test site locally,